The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Parameters of the program

-where $r^2/A^2=(x_{1}/A)^2 + (x_{2}/A)^2 + (x_{3}/A)^2$, centered at the point $(x_{1},x_{2},x_{3})=(0,0,0)$, and $i=0$ (ground state), $1$ (first excited state), or $2$ (second excited state). \item[\texttt{DUMPSNAPS}:] Dump debugging files containing either "snapshot slices" or full 3D wave-functions: \begin{itemize} \item Disables snapshot recording (\texttt{0}). \item Store "snapshot slices" of the ground state (\texttt{1}).
-Only valid for potentials centered on $(N/2,N/2,N/2)$.
+where $\rho^2$ is the distance to the center of the potential in lattice units, and $x_1$, $x_2$, and $x_3$ are the lattice coordinates.
+For the indices we have: $i = 0$ (ground state), $1$ (first excited state), or $2$ (second excited state).
+The coordinates $x_i$ are shifted by $-1/2$ if the potential is centered on the lattice volume. \item[\texttt{DUMPSNAPS}:] Dump debugging files containing either "snapshot slices" or full 3D wave-functions: \begin{itemize} \item Disables snapshot recording (\texttt{0}). \item Store "snapshot slices" of the ground state (\texttt{1}).
+Only valid for potentials centered on $(N_H,N_H,N_H)$ with $N_H = (N+1)/2$.
 Do not use when centering the potential on $(0,0,0)$. \item Store full 3D wave-functions of the ground state (\texttt{2}). \item Store "snapshot slices" of the ground state, and of the first and second excited states (\texttt{3}).
-Only valid for potentials centered on $(N/2,N/2,N/2)$.
-Do not use when centering the potential on $(0,0,0)$. \item Stores full 3D wave-functions of the groundstate, and of the first and second excited states (\texttt{4}). \end{itemize} The full 3D wave-functions are stored in the same way as the ones triggered by \texttt{DATAFOLD}.\\ The file format for the "slices" consists of three concatenated ASCII lists, separated by a row containing "\&\&", respectively.
+Only valid for potentials centered $(N_H,N_H,N_H)$ with $N_H = (N+1)/2$.
+Do not use when centering the potential on $(0,0,0)$. \item Stores full 3D wave-functions of the groundstate, and of the first and second excited states (\texttt{4}).
+The post-analysis scripts described in the subsections~\ref{subsec:post_processing_scripts} and~\ref{subsec:post_processing_python_module} require this value for \texttt{DUMPSNAPS}. \end{itemize} The full 3D wave-functions are stored in the same way as the ones triggered by \texttt{DATAFOLD}.\\ The file format for the "slices" consists of three concatenated ASCII lists, separated by a row containing "\&\&", respectively.
 These lists are, respectively: